Who this guide is for

 At this point, you have three options:

 - You can contact the FMEP and try to work out a payment plan.
 This option might be best if a mistake was made, or if your income hasn't changed since the original support order was made, but you just got behind in your payments.
 Family duty counsel at your local courthouse might be able to help you with this process.
+See Step 4.

 - If your income is lower (for instance, because you've been sick and lost your job, or because you have a different job that pays less), you can try to change the support order so you owe less money every month.
 (See Step 5 for more information on this process.)

 To decide what to do, you might want to speak to family duty counsel at your local courthouse.
 Their services are free, and they might give you advice, help you prepare forms and other documents, or help you negotiate with the FMEP.
 They can't represent you at the hearing, however.
 For that kind of help, you will have to hire a private lawyer.
 You might consider doing so, even if it's just for an hour or two.
-For more information on duty counsel or how to find a lawyer, see Get more help (Call or Visit) at the top of the page.
+For more information on duty counsel or how to find a lawyer, see Get more help (Call or Visit) at the top right of this page.